 Taj Mahal on a Full Moon Day: An Everlasting Impression

-Second bad experience is about photography.
+The second bad experience is about photography.
 Only still cameras are allowed inside so you won’t be able to capture the monument in the blue shade in video cameras.
-Because of the glowing light of Taj Mahal, you can’t take a picture with flashlight.
+Because of the glowing light of the Taj Mahal, you can’t take a picture with a flashlight.
 And without a flash, you have to make a lot of adjustments to get a few good clicks.

-There is a heavy security check before entering Taj Mahal.
+There is a heavy security check before entering the Taj Mahal.
 Mobile phones and bags are not allowed.
 It’s better to go prepared for the same to prevent any hassle.
-After the security check, the group of people are transferred by bus from Shilpgram to Taj entrance.
+After the security check, the group of people is transferred by bus from Shilpgram to the Taj entrance.
 You would not get any chance to walk around the monument.
-From 500 metres away, you can have the majestic view of Taj Mahal for an everlasting memory.
+From 500 meters away, you can have the majestic view of the Taj Mahal for an everlasting memory.

 Best time to visit